Karipúna French Creole: History

 Overall, Karipúna populations are healthily growing after the original migration from Pará that lessened populations drastically.
 Alleyne and Ferreira note that "the Karipúna population in 2001 is six times larger than it was in 1943."
 However, despite the optimistic growth in population, the linguistic vitality of Karipúna French Creole is threatened.

 Current status

-Today in the Uaçá Reservation there are three other Amerindian groups: the Galibi Marwono, who also speak a French Creole language incredibly similar to Karipúna, and the Palikúr and Galibi do Oiapoque indigenous groups who speak their own non-creole languages.
-Members of the latter groups are often bilingual in Amapá French Creole, though only the Karipúna and Galibi-Marwono speak AFC natively.
+Today in the Uaçá Reservation there are three other Amerindian groups: the Galibi Marworno, who also speak a French Creole language incredibly similar to Karipúna, and the Palikúr and Galibi do Oiapoque indigenous groups who speak their own non-creole languages.
+Members of the latter groups are often bilingual in Amapá French Creole, though only the Karipúna and Galibi-Marworno speak AFC natively.
 Anonby finds that "the differences between all the French Creoles do not pose a serious problem to intelligibility."

 The Karipúna people numbered 1,726 between 16 different villages in 2001.
 The largest, Manga, contained 465 people.
-They are far more dispersed as compared to the Galibi-Marwono community in the same reservation, wherein 1,578 out of a total population of 1,787 Galibi-Marwono are concentrated in the Kumaruma village.
+They are far more dispersed as compared to the Galibi-Marworno community in the same reservation, wherein 1,578 out of a total population of 1,787 Galibi-Marworno are concentrated in the Kumaruma village.